jfraz027/PyCitySchool/README.md

 * % passing reading (the percentage of students who passed reading)
 * % overall passing (the percentage of students who passed math AND reading)

-### Highest-Performing Schools (by % Overall Passing)

-Create a DataFrame that highlights the top 5 performing schools based on % Overall Passing.
-Include the following metrics:

-* School name
-* School type
-* Total students
-* Total school budget
-* Per student budget
-* Average math score
-* Average reading score
-* % passing math (the percentage of students who passed math)
-* % passing reading (the percentage of students who passed reading)
-* % overall passing (the percentage of students who passed math AND reading)

-### Lowest-Performing Schools (by % Overall Passing)
+### Highest & Lowest-Performing Schools (by % Overall Passing)

-Create a DataFrame that highlights the bottom 5 performing schools based on % Overall Passing.
-Include the following metrics:
+A DataFrame was created for both the top and bottom 5 performing schools based on % Overall Passing.
+The focus metrics of the analysis included:

 * School name
 * School type